SNOWFLAKE STARTUP CHALLENGE OFFICIAL RULES

 5.3 Snowflake Account.
 To facilitate the development of the App, Sponsor is providing a free trial account to any Startup participating in the Contest.
-Startup must access the sign-up link (signup.snowflake.com/?trial=competition) available on the Contest Site and will be directed to accept the Self-Service Trial Terms: Self-Service On Demand Terms of Service (available for review at www.snowflake.com/legal/).
+Startup must access the sign-up link (https://signup.snowflake.com/?trial=competition2023) available on the Contest Site and will be directed to accept the Self-Service Trial Terms: Self-Service On Demand Terms of Service (available for review at https://www.snowflake.com/legal/).
 Each trial account is provided with a $400 credit.
-To the extent a Startup requires additional credits for the completion of the Contest, Snowflake will provide a one-time additional credit of up to $400 if the Representative emails [email protected] to confirm that Startup has (a) registered for the Contest through the Contest Site; (b) confirms the Startup is building an App to meet the entry requirements set forth in Section 5; and (c) describes in a minimum of 150 words who the App is supposed to serve and how it leverages Snowflake features, the stage of development and how the initial $400 credits were used in connection with the App’s development, and a proposal and roadmap of how an additional $400 in credits will be used towards further development of the App.

 6. ADDITIONAL REQUIREMENTS FOR ENTRIES.
 Each Startup is entirely responsible for its Entry, submission materials, and presentation content, in whole or in part.
 By submitting an Entry and participating in the Contest, the Startup represents and warrants that its Entry, submission materials, and presentation content: (a) do not contain any defamatory, offensive or otherwise inappropriate materials; (b) are original, not copied, in whole or in part, and are exclusively owned and gratuitously provided without any restriction or limitation on use; (c) do not infringe or misappropriate of any intellectual property rights or confidential or proprietary information of any third party; (d) do not contain any confidential or proprietary information of any entity or person, including the Startup; (e) do not contain any material that violates any privacy or publicity right of any person; (f) do not reflect any duty of attribution, or any compensation obligation; (g) do not contain any content that would violate any law, statute, ordinance, rule or regulation, or any agreement with another person or entity; (h) do not contain software viruses, Trojan horses, worms, time bombs, bots, or any other computer code or files that are designed to disrupt damage, impact, or limit the functioning of any software or hardware in any way; and (i) are not misleading, and must be true and accurate.
 Sponsor, in its sole discretion, reserves the right to remove the Entry, submission materials, and presentation content from the Contest Site, in whole or in part, for any violation of these Official Rules.